HIPAA certification cost

 - Decide whether one general course is enough or whether certain departments need role-specific examples.

-- Check how completion records, certificate IDs, and renewal dates will be exported for audits or client reviews.
+- Check how completion records, certificate proof, and renewal status will be retrieved for audits or client reviews.

 - Plan the second-year renewal workflow before the first rollout starts.